 The co-host of “Good Morning America” found a lump during a self-exam.
 She immediately got a mammogram, which came back normal.
 Her doctor advocated for an additional ultrasound screening, which showed a tumor, later identified as a very aggressive breast cancer.
 She shared her strength in an interview with CURE:

 “I’m so grateful that my mom encouraged me to make my mess my message.
 I’m a fairly educated person, and I didn’t know a lot until I was diagnosed.
-I wanted other people to know that, yes, mammogram is still considered the gold standard, but if you have dense breast tissue, to ask for secondary screening.
+I wanted other people to know that, yes, a mammogram is still considered the gold standard, but if you have dense breast tissue, ask for secondary screening.
 And I was very touched by hearing that so many people immediately went out and got screened.
 One bunch of girlfriends said they got a limo and made a date of getting their mammograms and then went to a party, and that they were going to do it annually so they could keep an eye on each other.”

 Career was of great importance to Hoda Kotb.
-A journalist and author, she had survived war zones, yet couldn’t imagine how to tell those around her that she’d been diagnosed with cancer.
+A journalist and author, she had survived war zones yet couldn’t imagine how to tell those around her that she’d been diagnosed with cancer.
 But years later, she has spoken up and even written books about her journey.
 She shares that although cancer does not define her life, it did put her on the path to the life she now loves.
 It forced her to reevaluate her priorities.
 The result?
 A new (much happier) marriage and motherhood!